-The condition for ion trapping in the vertical dimension in linear theory [8,5] is therefore when either $\sigma_s \ll \Delta L$ or $\theta \ll 1$.
+The focusing strengths α and β are defined by Eqs.
+(4) and (5).
+This motion is stable when the trace of the matrix has an absolute value between 2 and -2, when either $\sigma_s \ll \Delta L$ or $\theta \ll 1$.
 For trapping in the horizontal dimension x and y have to be interchanged.
 The smaller of the two beam dimensions leads to the more stringent equation.